 On the affordability front, interest in housing lotteries remains high.
 Programs like “Apartment at a Discount” recently saw close to 100,000 participants chasing fewer than 4,000 affordable units.
 This underscores a broader supply-demand gap, even as the total number of unsold new homes surpassed 70,000, a record high for November.

 Despite these hurdles, the southern district has emerged as Israel’s second-most active region for real estate transactions, exemplifying the overall resilience of the market.
-With the government considering innovative construction methods and the Bank of Israel holding interest rates steady at 4.5%, industry experts predict that Israel’s property landscape will remain dynamic in the months ahead.
+With the government considering innovative construction methods and the Bank of Israel holding interest rates steady at 4.5% as of January 2025 (the rate was later cut to 4.25% in November 2025 and then to 4%), industry experts at the time predicted that Israel’s property landscape will remain dynamic in the months ahead.